yakir12/TrackRoots.jl/README.md

 **Note:** After an update, the next time you run `TrackRoots` (almost any Julia script really) will be slower than usual.
 However, all subsequent runs will be fast.

 ## How does it all work?
 The structure of the `.nd` file is translated into a type system for efficient and secure handling of the data.
 This procedure should be able to handle any combination of stages/wavelengths.
 The root-tip points are selected via a `Gtk` library.
 The spatial calibration works by automatically detecting the grid-lines in the bright images using a Hough transform.
 The limitation of this process is that at least two clear unobstructed grid-lines should be visible in one of the bright images.
 The temporal calibration works by extracting the original modification/creation times of the image files using `exiftools`.
 The advantage of this method is that you can safely run it on copied images (i.e. not the original files) and it will still work.
 Tracking the roots works via a Kalman filter which auto corrects its estimates from image-feedback.
 This leads to a robust and accurate root trajectory.
-Finally, saving the results is done by creating an informative video and a data file in a backwards-compatible format (`hdf5`).
+Finally, saving the results is done by creating an informative gif and data files.